csstools/postcss-plugins/.github/bin/generate-docs/cors-template.md

 ## CORS

 ⚠️ Applies to you if you load CSS from a different domain than the page.

 In this case the CSS is treated as untrusted and will not be made available to the JavaScript polyfill.
+The polyfill will not work without applying the correct configuration for CORS.

 Example :